 To fully explore this issue, we engaged in an intensive, months-long process to codify and deepen our organization’s commitment to anti-racist values.
-The resulting statement of our diversity, equity, and inclusion (DEI) commitments record what we are prepared to be held accountable for as we continue our work to embody the Aspen Idea: celebrating the union of mind, body, and spirit through music.
+The resulting statement of our inclusion, diversity, equity, and access (IDEA) commitments record what we are prepared to be held accountable for as we continue our work to embody the Aspen Idea: celebrating the union of mind, body, and spirit through music.

 We believe we must not only be intentional about these commitments, we must also be explicit that they intend to embrace the talents and contributions of AMELIA (African, Middle Eastern, Latin, Indigenous, and Asian) people, lest we continue reflecting a society that privileges White talents and contributions.

 We have already started our work and plan to achieve the commitments we describe below by September 2022.
 We will report on our progress quarterly to a newly formed IDEA committee consisting of students, alumni, artist-faculty, staff, and Board members.
 In addition, we commit to being more open to input from all stakeholders.
 We understand that diversity and inclusion go hand in hand, and if we are to achieve greater equity, or fairness, as an organization and a field, we must be more inviting of criticism.